-Valverde takes Barcelona training ahead of meeting with board
+Valverde Takes Barcelona Training Ahead Of Meeting With Board

 Ernesto Valverde has taken Barcelona training amid widespread reports he will meet with the club's board later on Monday.

-Despite his side sitting top of LaLiga, the Barcelona head coach is under intense pressure, scrutiny which increased after last week's 3-2 loss to Atletico Madrid in the Supercopa de Espana semi-final in Saudi Arabia.
+Despite his side sitting top of LaLiga, the Barcelona head coach is under intense pressure, scrutiny which increased after last week's 3-2 loss to Atletico Madrid in the Supercopa de Espana semi-final.

 Valverde was pictured taking training as reports in Spain suggested he could lose his position depending on the outcome of talks with the Barca hierarchy.